ember-cli/rfcs/active/0000-autopick-available-port.md

 # Alternatives

 Users will have to figure out if another process is using the default port vs their ember app already running and proceed to work around it themselves.

-# Unresolved questions

-In live reload's case incrementing by 1 doesn't matter as most users wont care which port live reload works out of.
-But if port `4200` is not available, what intervals do we use to pick the next available port?
-This might be important since we'd want the port number to be simple enough to remember.